corda/corda-runtime-os/wiki/Network-Plugin.md

 - `network group-policy`: Generates a GroupPolicy.json file for defining the static network section of the GroupPolicy.
 - `network onboard-mgm`: Onboards a new MGM member (and creates a new group) to an existing Corda cluster.
 - `network onboard-member`: Onboards a new standard member to an existing group in the Corda cluster.
-- `network lookup members`: Looks up members in the Corda network based on various filters.
+- `network lookup members`: Looks up members in an application network based on various filters.
 - `network lookup group-parameters`: Looks up group parameters in the Corda network based on various filters.

 For more details on each command and its usage, refer to the command-specific documentation below.